aaronsaray/wordpress-label-old-posts/README.md

 # Label Old Posts
 ## Wordpress Plugin

-This plugin labels old posts on a wordpress plug.
+This plugin labels old posts on a wordpress website.
 This is useful if you have older posts that you may want to remind the user about information possibly being out of date.

 ## How To Use This Plugin